prachinayakal/Password-Generater/README.md

 # Random Password Generator

-A simple web application that generates random passwords based on user-defined criteria.
+A simple web application that generates random passwords.
 The generated password can be copied to the clipboard with a single click.

 ![Random Password Generator](/path/to/gif)